update local packages ubuntu sudo apt-get update

-This is a post on how to install and configure AWS CLI (version 1) on Ubuntu (20.04).
+This post should help guide you through the process of installing and configuring AWS CLI (version 1) on Ubuntu (20.04).

-# update packages sudo apt-get update # install awscli sudo apt-get install awscli
+# install awscli ubuntu sudo apt-get install awscli

 # check version of awscli installed aws --version

-Run through aws configure.
-Your Access Key ID & Secret Access Key can be found and recreated in the AWS IAM Console – I have this included on my previous AWS CLI post (Installing & Cofiguring AWS CLI on Windows).
+Once you have confirmed the version, you can run aws configure to set up your AWS profile.
+Your Access Key ID and Secret Access Key can be found and recreated in the AWS IAM Console, which I have covered in my previous post on installing and configuring AWS CLI on Windows.

 # configure aws profile aws configure

-For reference, here’s the output config files – this is an area that gets touched a lot.
+For reference, here are the output config files – this is an area that gets touched a lot.

-This ofc isn’t the only way to install AWS CLI on Ubuntu, and also note that this is AWS CLI Version 1.
+Note that this is not the only way to install AWS CLI on Ubuntu, and this guide covers version 1 of AWS CLI.